1dotd4/staringat.patterns.moe/faq.md

 We find a good definition of pattern the following:

-> A pattern is a recurrent movement in structures, where a structure is a configuration or an arrangement of elements which — structure — we can recognize and manipulate with a pattern.
+> A pattern is a recurrent movement in structures, where a structure is a configuration or an arrangement of elements that — structure — we can recognize and manipulate with a pattern.

 # Why stare at them?